What To Look For In Your New Garage Door

 Guarantee your springs are tensioned correctly, all moving parts are correctly installed, the garage door accurately fits the opening, and the fixings are adequate, among other benefits by using a professional installer.
 Furthermore, should a fault be found on a Glideaway garage door that is installed by the customer, the warranty is liable to be voided.

 Glideaway offers a wide range of customisable features and accessories for sectional and tilt garage doors.
 Customising your new garage door to your specifications is our speciality.
 Accessories include windows, available in either window inserts or a complete aluminium sash, frosted, clear, or opaque; external entry keypad, premium seals and powder-coated hardware, among others.
 Our smart automatic garage door openers, using the Merlin MyQ system, are becoming increasingly popular.
 They allow you to operate and have control over your garage door right from your phone.

 Most Glideaway accessories can be retrofitted at a later date.
 However, when purchasing it is a great idea to consider which accessories or customisations you feel will best meet your needs for an easy and practical garage door addition.

-The warranty included in your new garage door package is important to consider, as faults in production or natural mishaps do occur from time to time.
+The warranty included in your new garage door package is important to consider.
+Faults in production or natural mishaps do occur from time to time.
 Glideaway offers a 5-year warranty on properly maintained Coloursteel sectional and tilt garage doors, extending to 10 years for an aluminium garage door.
 All our Merlin automatic openers come with a 5-year warranty, with a 7-year warranty on the MyQ openers.
-Be sure to check your door warranty, and get in touch if you have any questions.
+Be sure to check your door warranty.
+Do get in touch if you have any questions.